 Notice of proposed rulemaking (NPRM).

-We must receive comments on this proposed AD by September 3, 2013.
+The FAA must receive comments on this proposed AD by March 12, 2020.

 Examining the AD Docket